List of Futurama characters: Professor Farnsworth

 Professor Hubert J. Farnsworth (voiced by Billy West) is Fry's great (×30) nephew and great (×31) grandson because of time reef paradox.
 A mad scientist and the proprietor of Planet Express, he alternates between intelligence and amoral senility due to his greatly advanced age, stated to be at least 150 years old on multiple occasions (160 years old as of "A Clone of My Own").
 He demonstrates a mastery of any field of science necessary for the series' plots and is suggested to be one of the most brilliant inventors on Earth.
 However, he falls asleep constantly, and he is implied to have routinely sent his former crews on suicide missions.
 He wears very thick glasses and has a gift for creating doomsday devices and atomic supermen.
 He has put at least one parallel universe in peril with his inventions and visited dozens more.

 The Professor teaches at Mars University and has worked for Momcorp on several occasions but spends most of his time inventing ridiculous devices and sending the Planet Express delivery crew on suicide missions.
 What he is a professor of is never explicitly stated.
 In the episode "Mars University", when asked what he is teaching, he responds: "The same thing I teach every semester, the mathematics of quantum neutrino fields.
 I made up the title so no student would dare take it"; however, this declaration has not precluded the professor from demonstrating mastery of whatever field of science is convenient for a given episode's plot, as shown in Bender's Big Score when he proclaims, "I can wire anything directly into anything!
 I am the Professor!", proceeding to link Hermes' disembodied head to the ship's computer.
 Approximately 100 years before the series' timeline, he taught a young (not yet Professor) Wernstrom, whom Farnsworth regarded as a prized student.
-After he returned a pop quiz to Wernstrom with a grade of A-minus (for poor penmanship), the two became bitter rivals (established in "A Big Piece of Garbage").
+After he returned a pop quiz to Wernstrom with a grade of A-minus (for poor penmanship), the two became bitter rivals.